Two for the Show (Kansas album)

-Two for the Show is a double-live album by American progressive rock band Kansas, released in 1978.
-The album was reissued in remastered format on CD in 2008.
-Recorded over the course of the band's three previous tours in 1977 and 1978, it was Kansas' first live album.
+Two for the Show is the first live album by American progressive rock band Kansas, released in 1978.
+The album was recorded over the course of the band's three previous tours in 1977 and 1978.
 It was certified Gold and then Platinum shortly after its release.
+In 2008, a remastered and expanded edition was released to commemorate the album's 30th anniversary.

 One single, "Lonely Wind," was released from the album.
 The single version was edited to under 3 minutes, and included a small amount of the piano solo that precedes it on the album.
 It received a reasonable amount of airplay and rose to No. 60 on the pop charts.
 Record World called it "a characteristic Kansas ballad with a lush high harmony hook."